MarioGranada/MarioGranada/README.md

 <h1>Hi There 👋</h1>

 <p>
-This is Mario Granada Hernandez, a software engineer full of ideas and passionate about technology.
-Adaptable to multiple frameworks and languages.
+My name is Mario Granada Hernandez, I'm a software engineer full of ideas and passionate about technology, adaptable to multiple frameworks and languages.
 </p>

 <h3>